rachel-s123/social-intelligence-dashboard/reports/market_analysis/bulgaria.md

 ### Negative Sentiment
 - Quote 1: "With its hard seat and lack of wind protection it isn't the best long-distance cruiser around, but neither is it designed to be"
   - Explanation: Expert/Reviewer identifying comfort limitations of BMW R 12 G/S for touring applications while acknowledging design intent
-  - Source: 2025 BMW R12 G/S review: Old school soul, new school calibre - Motorcycle News
+  - Source: 2025 BMW R 12 G/S review: Old school soul, new school calibre - Motorcycle News
 - Quote 2: "Second, you still have to come to a complete stop to switch the Tiger into one of its off-road settings, which is a minor inconvenience but annoying just the same"
   - Explanation: Expert/Reviewer criticism of Triumph Tiger 900 Rally Pro operational limitation
   - Source: First Ride: Triumph Tiger 900 Rally Pro Adventure Motorcycle - Men's Journal